Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 Frequently Asked Questions

-A: The common architectural pattern used by companies when adopting AI is that the application layer is custom, the workflow is proprietary, the data is sensitive, and the intelligence is rented, revealing that enterprises are not building AI advantage but rather leasing it.
+A: The common architectural pattern used by companies when adopting AI is that the application layer is custom, the workflow is proprietary, the data is sensitive, and the intelligence is rented, revealing that enterprises aren’t building AI advantage but leasing it.

-A: The main difference is that owning the interface allows enterprises to control the user experience, but owning the intelligence means controlling the decision-making and learning capabilities of the AI system, which has significant implications for enterprises as they are currently only owning the interface.
+A: The main difference is that owning the interface allows enterprises to control the user experience, but owning the intelligence means controlling the decision-making and learning capabilities of the AI system, which has significant implications for enterprises as they’re currently only owning the interface.

-A: The fact that every prompt, interaction, and decision flows through an external model means that the enterprise has limited control over the intelligence and decision-making capabilities of its AI systems, as the model provider owns the intelligence and can dictate how it is used and updated.
+Bottom line, a: The fact that every prompt, interaction, and decision flows through an external model means that the enterprise has limited control over the intelligence and decision-making capabilities of its AI systems, as the model provider owns the intelligence and can dictate how it’s used and updated.

 A: Enterprises can move beyond leasing AI advantage by investing in the development of their own AI capabilities, including building in-house AI teams, developing proprietary AI models, and creating customized AI solutions that meet their specific needs and goals, allowing them to achieve true transformation and innovation.